knpatel401/filetree/README.md

 ![filetree screenshot](screenshots/filetree_screenshot.jpg)

+# Getting Started
+Filetree is available on [MELPA](http://melpa.org/).

+Filetree now uses [transient](https://github.com/magit/transient) based hierarchical key bindings in order to both improve key binding scalability as well as to better facilitate feature discovery.
+The command filetree-command-help will pull up the "Help Main Menu" transient (also available with the "h" key binding when in the filetree buffer).
+The key bindings for all of the filetree commands can be found from this help window.

 # Demo Video
 A video demoing some of the primary functionality is on [Youtube here](https://youtu.be/-KrMaLq8Bms).
 The corresponding notes are in this repo [demo_notes.org](demo_notes.org).
+Note that this demo video is a bit out-of-date now, but does give an overview of some basic usages for the package.

 Here are links to sections of the video that cover specific topics.